scenarios-com/json-api-ext-revisions/README.md

 - Every Resource of a type within an application must have the same revisioning standards applied, but not every Resource type requires revisioning
-- A representation of a revision of a Resource must remain consistent for the entire life of the Resource, regardless of API evolution
+- A representation of a Revision of a Resource must remain consistent for the entire life of the Resource, regardless of API evolution
 - An application may choose to allow Revisions to change before they become a part of the historical record to allow a user to _stage_ and then _commit_